 Many states have enacted restrictive laws surrounding scanning ID’s that are often inconsistent across the country, and many have proposed, and continue to propose, legislation intended to change their existing laws or introduce new laws surrounding this issue.
 States often have different laws reflecting their view on personal ID protection, with some being very strict as to when you can scan, for what purpose you can scan, and what you are allowed to do with the data you receive from scanning an ID.
 Retention and later access of the data can also be a sensitive issue under these laws.

-IDScanningLaws.com™ is a resource of information designed to help your company in maintaining compliance with these laws.
+IDScanningLaws.com™ is a resource of information designed to help your company in maintaining compliance with the ID scanning laws of individual states.

 We have engaged law firms around the country to compile and interpret the respective state laws.
 In addition, Our Firm has a process in place to provide ongoing research on pending and enacted state laws for each state to keep our customers informed.

 IDScanningLaws.com™ is designed to save your legal team time and money.
-Time and money savings would come from reducing the significant hours and resources it may take for a legal team to initially and then regularly research these laws.
-In addition to assisting you with finding and keeping current on this information, we provide our legal counsel’s general analysis to give you a starting point on evaluating how those laws might affect your business model and how you may effectively use identification capture through scanning technology.
+Time and money savings would come from reducing the significant hours and resources it may take for a legal team to initially research these laws, and then regularly re-research the changes in legislation.
+In addition to assisting you to find and remain current on this information, we provide our legal counsel’s general analysis to give you a starting point on evaluating how those laws might affect your business model and how you may effectively use identification capture through scanning technology.

 Who may benefit from our guidance report?